celestemccall/JavaScript_Selections_Loops/README.md

 3. If your current iteration is equal to `value`, then print "Found value!", and `break` out of the loop
 4. If you do not ever find the value and break out of the loop, then after the loop is finished, print "Did not find value"

-## Exercise 5: Customized FIZZBUZZ
+## Exercise 5: Customized FIZZBUZZ - DONE

 We already completed the FIZZBUZZ challenge.
 Now repeat the logic for the FIZZBUZZ challege with values provided in variables.